gadler01/peripety-docs/docs/import/rack_device_import.md

 ![Device Import Tab](../img/import/device_import_tab.png)

-Open the csv file with notepad, copy it into the device import page on Peripety, and select the import button.
+Open the csv file with notepad or a text editor of your choice, copy it into the device import page on Peripety, and select the import button.

 ![Device Import](../img/import/device_import_1.png)